salesforce/bazel-eclipse/docs/using_the_feature_import.md

 - Click *Finish*, and your Bazel packages will be imported as Eclipse projects.

 \* Example: if you have two Java projects in your workspace *LibA* and *LibB*, and *LibB* depends on *LibA*.
 You can import just *LibB*.
 The feature will set the classpath correctly to consume the built *LibA* artifact.

+### Project Views

+The Bazel Eclipse Feature has implemented support for the [Project View](https://ij.bazel.build/docs/project-views.html) file from the IntelliJ Bazel plugin.
+A Project View allows a team to share standard a common definition of Bazel packages to import into the IDE.
+When working on a large Bazel workspace, this is a more convenient way of onboarding a new team member, as a team will likely only work on a small subset of packages in the Bazel workspace.
+Manually locating those packages in the import tree control UI would be tedious.
+It is easier to point the new team member to a Project View file for their Bazel workspace import.

+You can identify a Project View file to use in the Import Wizard UI (under the tree control).
+Currently, BEF supports the *directories* stanza, and [Issue 68](https://github.com/salesforce/bazel-eclipse/issues/68) will provide for *targets* support.

 ### Next Topic: Manage your Project Configuration